joshghent/blog/src/blog/posts/repowarden-update/index.md

 layout: layouts/post.njk
 title: "What's new with Repowarden"
 date: "2026-05-05"
 description: "Three months in.
-The product has grown teeth — security patching, license flagging, weekly digests, audit-friendly evidence trails, and a CVE catalogue."
+The product has grown teeth: security patching, license flagging, weekly digests, audit-friendly evidence trails, and a CVE catalogue."
 ---

 I [launched Repowarden](/blog/repowarden) about three months ago.
 It started as "a dev in a box that does the boring jobs."
 It's grown teeth since then.
 Here's what's actually shipped and why some of it matters more than I thought it would.